-- Death in the immediate family (parent/guardian, children or siblings), for up to one week. - Hospitalization for serious illness or medical problem/disability, for up to two weeks (for longer illnesses, a medical leave for the term may be granted, if applied for) - Attending an AUW sponsored event or representing AUW at a meeting or event, for up to one week.
+- Death in the immediate family (parent/guardian, children or siblings), for up to one week. - Hospitalization for serious illness or medical problem/disability, for up to two weeks (for longer illnesses, a medical leave for the term may be granted, if applied for) - Serious electricity issues or national emergencies which are outside of the student's control (e.g. Accident, natural disaster, national emergency, etc.). - Attending an AUW sponsored event or representing AUW at a meeting or event, for up to one week.

-Medical leaves or extended absences from physical education will be granted by the Dean of Faculty & Academic Affairs and go to the Academic Registrar who will inform the relevant faculty.
+Medical leaves or extended absences from physical education (if applicable) will be granted by the Dean of Faculty & Academic Affairs and go to the Academic Registry who will inform the relevant faculty.